-Although cancer xenograft models such as the SRG rat and SCID mice lacking the rodent immune system, can effectively engraft and grow human cancer cells.
-Humanized mice and rats engrafted with components of the human immune system may be ideal for answering human-specific questions on therapeutic immune responses and the tumor immune system environment.
+Although cancer xenograft models such as the SRG rat and SCID mice which lack a rodent immune system can effectively engraft and grow human cancer cells, humanized mice and rats engrafted with components of the human immune system may be ideal for answering human-specific questions on therapeutic immune responses and the tumor immune system environment.
 Humanized rodents are also beneficial for human-specific efficacy and safety studies as well as the discovery of novel therapeutics.
 Therefore, humanized models are often desired over more traditional syngeneic mouse models.

 SRG rat: humanization with PBMCs

 Human PBMCs were collected and injected into SRG rats for engraftment.
 By 4 weeks post-transplant, recipients had an average of 29% circulating human CD45+ cells.
 As of 10 weeks post-transplant, recipients have up to 46% human CD45+ cells and remain healthy.
 Download the AACR Poster on Humanization for full data.

 5 NOG mice were pre-treated with 25-50mg/kg of busulfan, 24-48 hours pre-transplantation.
 5e5 mobilized peripheral blood CD34+ HSCs were then transplanted in each mouse and engraftment monitored over time via flow cytometry.
 At 24 weeks post transplant an average of 29.4% of peripheral blood lymphocytes collected were hCD45+.
 Of these hCD45+ cells, an average of 52% were CD3+ and 24.4% were CD20+.